Azure/Azure-Sentinel/Solutions/OpenCTI/Playbooks/OpenCTIPlaybooks/OpenCTI-UpdateIndicatorInfo/readme.md

 # OpenCTI- Update indicator's confidence score Playbook
  ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions
- 1. Search for the indicators based on Entities (Accounts, Host, IP Address, FileHash, URL) in OpenCTI and updates the indiators confidence score in OpenCTI
+ 1. Search for the indicators based on Entities (Accounts, Host, IP Address, FileHash, URL) in OpenCTI and updates the indicators' confidence score in OpenCTI
  2. For each entity of Sentinel incident, if indicators are already available in OpenCTI, this playbook increases the confidence score
     ![Comment example](./images/CommentUpdateIndicator.png)